appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/add-remove-inputs-in-list.md

 1. Drag a List widget onto the canvas.
 2. Appsmith auto-populates the List with default widgets.
 Delete the widgets from the first List item.
-3. Delete the items from the List widget's property pane and bind data using the local storage.
+3. In the **Items** property, delete the default JSON and bind data from the local storage.

    Example:
    This code binds the data corresponding to `inputValue` in the local storage.